Garnishing Social Security to pay off student debt ensures that the economic crisis will haunt today's graduates well into their retirement.

 Student loan delinquencies look to be slowly increasing over time, while credit cards and mortgages go up and down.
 On the flip side of this dynamic is the amount of loans being "charged off" by private institutions.
 These are loans that will never be fully replayed, and a cost-benefit analysis tells the lender that it is no longer worth trying to collect the full amount.
 These are tough estimates to get, but Karen Dynan of the Brookings Institute has one estimate in her "Household Deleveraging and the Economic Recovery":

 As credit card and housing debt become unbearable, there's a point at which they get written down.
 That point is too high, but because of various laws regarding debt collection that shift the strategy and potential end results between the actors, there's a logic to it.
-As far as I can tell, there's simply no equivalent chart, or even logic, for student loans.
+As far as I can tell, there's simply no equivalent chart, or even logic, for student direct fast loans.
 Because of legal choices we've made in how to set up this relationship, it stays forever, is virtually impossible to discharge under hardship, churns fees when it goes bad, and creditors can get to anything, including Social Security, to get it repaid.
 Meanwhile, we have a Great Depression-like event that is throwing college graduates into a labor market that is far too weak.